top of page

-A few years ago, Christine became a victim of domestic violence.
+A few years ago, I became a victim of domestic violence.

-But since that day, Christine chose to survive and embrace her second chance at life.
+But since that day, I chose to survive and embrace my second chance at life.

-She creates empowering videos that she wished she had to watch when she was healing.
+I create empowering videos that I wished I had to watch when I was healing.

-Her biggest passion is to use her voice to help others, especially fellow #DVSurvivors.
+My biggest passion is to use my voice to help others, especially fellow #DVSurvivors.

-Christine partnered with Chicago-based nonprofit KAN-WIN as the Keynote Speaker and Video Creator for the organization's 31st gala.
-Her contributions helped KAN-WIN to raise more than $65,000.
+I partnered with Chicago-based nonprofit KAN-WIN as the Keynote Speaker and Video Creator for the organization's 31st gala, helping to raise more than $65,000.

-Christine works with detectives at law enforcement agencies across California.
-This is a look inside her trip to San Jose, where she played the role of a Korean human trafficking victim to help trainees to become more culturally responsive.
+I work with detectives at law enforcement agencies across California.
+This is a look inside my trip to San Jose, where I played the role of a Korean human trafficking victim to help trainees become more culturally responsive.

-Pastor Greg Mah from South Bay Community Church in Torrance, CA shared Christine's Survivor Story as a part of his sermon to motivate his congregation to reach out for help if they are in similar situations.
+Pastor Greg Mah from South Bay Community Church in Torrance, CA shared my survivor story as a part of his sermon to motivate his congregation to reach out for help if they are in similar situations.

-Christine was a NBC Reporter for many years, and this was a special opportunity for her to share her story with NBC Asian America as a Survivor while working with a nonprofit called Center for the Pacific Asian Family.
+I was a NBC Reporter for many years, and this was a special opportunity for me to share my story with NBC Asian America as a Survivor while working with a nonprofit called Center for the Pacific Asian Family.

-Christine was a part of a Documentary Film called 'Light of Day,' and she flew to Dallas, TX to film this interview.
+I was a part of a Documentary Film called 'Light of Day,' and I flew to Dallas, TX to film this interview.